xzel23/utility/README.md

 - deprecated the MathUtil.clamp() methods as Math.clamp was added to the JDK.
   These methods will be removed once the base JDK changes to 21.
+- add a SystemInfo record to retrieve system information; run the DialogSample class and show details in the About dialog of the application for example output

 ### 16.0.1